 I am honored to serve the residents of the 14th Congressional District of Illinois.
 If you are looking for my District Office contact information, you can view my Offices page.
 If you would like to email me, you can send me a message using the form on my contact page.

 The 14th Congressional District of Illinois contains a diverse set of farmland and city-scape, starting at the Wisconsin border and wrapping around Chicago’s collar counties to include all or parts of DeKalb, DuPage, Kane, Kendall, Lake, McHenry and Will Counties.
 The 14th District is unique in its offerings, ranging from niche towns with unique charm and rural countryside to community suburbs that run along the Fox River Valley.
 Tourists have found particular rest and relaxation from the hustle and bustle of Chicago, while residents have enjoyed easy access to the transportation and commercial hub of the Midwest.

-The 14th District offers an abundance of wildlife preserves, biking paths and nature paths along the Fox River suited for everyone.
+Our district offers an abundance of wildlife preserves, biking paths and nature paths along the Fox River suited for everyone.
 Throughout the year, counties and towns host many family-friendly festivals, including Swedish Days in Geneva, Pumpkin Festival in Sycamore and Milk Days in Harvard.
-The District holds a rich history and boasts many historical sites, including the Fabyan Windmill in Kane County, a 19th century and fully-operational authentic Dutch windmill, the Fabyan Villa designed by Frank Lloyd Wright and accompanying Japanese gardens— the National Historic Landmark the Farnsworth House built by Ludwig Mies van der Rohe – and the picturesque Woodstock Square including the Woodstock Opera House which is prominently featured in the film Groundhog Day.
+The district holds a rich history and boasts many historical sites, including the Fabyan Windmill in Kane County, a 19th century and fully-operational authentic Dutch windmill, the Fabyan Villa designed by Frank Lloyd Wright and accompanying Japanese gardens – the National Historic Landmark the Farnsworth House built by Ludwig Mies van der Rohe – and the picturesque Woodstock Square including the Woodstock Opera House which is prominently featured in the film, Groundhog Day.
 Additionally, the creator of the “Dick Tracy” comic strip, Chester Gould, resided for fifty years in the 14th District and the community often celebrates his contributions to the arts.